 Although people don’t often associate the word “fungus” with gourmet cooking, mushrooms can make a wonderful, tasty, and healthy contribution to one’s daily diet.
 Mushrooms range in size and flavor from the delicate enoki to the robust, meaty portabella.
 They can be delightful add-ins to soups, salads, or stews; or stand alone entrees such as portabella burgers.
 In addition to flavor, mushrooms are low Calorie (15-44 Calories/cup) and nutrient rich.
 Mushrooms can be a good source of potassium, copper, selenium, and B vitamins such as riboflavin, niacin, and pantothenic acid.
 In addition, mushrooms are a rare plant source of vitamin D. Interestingly, the vitamin D content may further increase if the mushrooms are exposed to ultraviolet light prior to harvest.
-For more information on the care, preparation, and nutritional value of mushrooms check out the Nutrition Facts Sheet on “Discover Mushrooms: Nature’s Hidden Treasure” at www.eatright.org or the “Love Food” section of the July/August 2008 issue ADA Times.
+For more information mushrooms check out the Mushrooms: Taste of the Earth on the Food and Nutrition Blog.